 Need for digital parenting

 With the use of technology on the increase, children are being exposed to technology both inside and outside the home.
 As a result, most children of the present generation are quite familiar and comfortable with using digital devices.
-However, the adeptness with which children use technology shouldn’t blind parents to the dangers lurking on the Internet.
-This is one of the compelling reasons why parents also need to familiarise themselves with technology and be aware of the goings-on in the digital world.
+However, the adeptness with which children use technology shouldn't blind parents to the dangers lurking on the Internet.
+This is one of the compelling reasons why parents also need to familiarise themselves with technology and be aware of the risks in the digital world.